ricardoasmarques/ceph-dev-docker/README.md

 # ceph-dev-docker

-The purpose of this docker image is to help in the development of ceph.
+The purpose of this docker image is to help in the development of Ceph.

 ## Usage

-### Clone ceph
+### Clone Ceph and all needed modules

     # git clone <ceph-repository>
+    # cd <clone-dir>
     # git submodule update --init --recursive

 ### Image build